Information for patients

 Your right to view your clinical records

 You have the right to view the original of your clinical records free of charge.
 If you request a copy, a charge will be due in accordance with the Data Protection Policy.
-Your request must be made in writing to the Practice Owner and the payment enclosed.
+Your request must be made in writing to the Practice Manager and the payment enclosed.
 A copy will be provided within 40 working days.

 You have the right to confidentiality.
-We also comply with the NHS Code of Practice on Confidentiality and healthcare personnel have a requirement under their professional code of ethics to keep records about you confidential, secure and accurate.
+We also comply with the Limited NHS Code of Practice on Confidentiality and healthcare personnel have a requirement under their professional code of ethics to keep records about you confidential, secure and accurate.

 All of our staff contracts of employment contain a requirement to keep patient information confidential.